School/College: College of Letters and Science

 - A current resume that clearly articulates the applicant’s professional, international, and intercultural experiences. as well as language exposure and proficiencies.

-Please send all application materials to: MSP Program Coordinator, 108 Garland Hall, Center for International Education, UW-Milwaukee, PO Box 413, Milwaukee, WI 53201.
-Letters of recommendation should be mailed directly from the applicant’s references to the MSP program coordinator.
+Please send all application materials by post to: MSP Program Coordinator, Lapham Hall 364, UW-Milwaukee, PO Box 413, Milwaukee, WI 53201; or send by email to firstname.lastname@example.org.
+Letters of recommendation should be mailed (or emailed) directly from the applicant’s references to the MSP program coordinator; letters submitted by the applicant will not be accepted.
 GRE scores are recommended, but not required.
+All emailed materials must be in PDF form; letters must be signed.

 As specified in the regulations of the Graduate School, a major professor will be assigned to every person enrolled in the program to advise and supervise his or her work.
 Those admitted to the program will consult with the MSP coordinator for assistance in identifying an appropriate major advisor.
 The responsibility of this advisor will be to assist in selecting a cohesive sequence of courses and developing a rationale for that sequence.
-The major professor must approve the program of study and will be assisted in these functions by the MSP coordinator.
+The major professor and MSP Coordinator must approve the Plan of Study.
 Students may request a specific faculty advisor who aligns with their research and professional interests, if desired; however, fulfillment of such requests are not guaranteed.

 Credits and Courses

-- Global 770 Preparing for Sustainable Peacebuilding and Social Change
+- MSP 770 Preparing for Sustainable Peacebuilding and Social Change

 - Elective Courses (12 credits)

-- To be selected in consultation with the student’s advisor(s).
-Must fulfill each of the following topic areas:
+- To be selected in consultation with the student’s advisor(s); each course should fit into one of the following content areas:

 - Public and Environmental Health